Read our guide to find out.

 Today, users want an experience that “knows” them.
 Which explains why in a recent study, 33% of customers who abandon business relationships said they do so because personalization is lacking.

 In 2019, UX design will need to anticipate and deliver on what users need when they need it.
 Smart, personalized interfaces should use insight to tailor the user experience to be simpler.
-For example, instead of providing a user with a large medical document, your application should only serve up specific information the patient needs to see.
+For example, workers using operational systems should only be presented with tasks they are directly involved with.

 For users working in a mobile setting, companies need to deliver their solutions as a mobile-based solution, period.
 For example, we’ve designed mobile apps for growers completing food testing in the field before packing, water companies testing at the well site and mechanics working on airplanes on a tarmac.